This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 You have to measure how wide each pallet is and then drive your t-posts in the proper spots.
 You can then use a piece of cattle panel as the entry door, or you can use a pallet – plug it over one tpost, but not over the second and you can swing it open and closed like a door.

-We like pallets for goat pen ideas because they are so readily available for free or cheap and make building really easy.
+We like pallets for DIY goat shelter plans because they are so readily available for free or cheap and make building really easy.
 You don’t have to do as much exact measuring and engineering as when building from scratch.
 And using pallets, you can easily add or subtract space from your shelter just by removing or adding pallets.

 If you prefer traditional lumber, any of these plans can work with just a little tweaking.